|

 Cypress

-growing to 160 feet high with slender branches and a conical
+An evergreen tree growing to 160 feet high with slender branches and

 Blends well with: Pine, Lemon, Cistus (Rose of Sharon)